MeanMedianModeVarianceSamplingCLTHypothesisRegressionANOVA MeanMedianModeVarianceSamplingCLTHypothesisRegressionANOVA

 in one sitting.

 Nine units, stripped to what matters.
-Every idea gets a plain definition, the formula, a memory hook, and an example that everyone could follow.
-Obsessed with what's on the exam.
-Allergic to filler.
-The course funnels toward hypothesis testing (the engine) and ANOVA (the final boss) — pace yourself there.
+Every idea gets a plain definition, the formula, a memory hook, and an example simple enough for a beginner.
+The aim is understanding, not memorising.
+The subject builds toward hypothesis testing (the engine) and ANOVA (the final boss) — so it's worth pacing yourself there.

 Units